 That's according to a May 3 media release by Dun and Bradstreet, and the Business Expectations Survey from April shows just how many owners are feeling the pinch of a more competitive market.

 However, that could all change.
-Business owners have the capability to shore up their cash flow and working capital by using the services of Cashflow Finance.
+Business owners have the capability to shore up their cash flow and working capital by using the services of Earlypay.
 The solutions on offer can pull your business out of a slump and propel it toward growth, development and success.

 But what does the Dun and Bradstreet research shed light on specifically in the Australian business landscape?